 The 411 on 1099 tax forms

 As a self-employed individual running your own business, you will not receive a W-2 from Lyft that details your ridesharing earnings for the year.
-Instead, you’ll receive that information on your Driver Dashboard or on one or more Forms 1099 that will be mailed to you, depending on how much you earned.
+Instead, you’ll receive this type of information on your Driver Dashboard or on one or more Forms 1099 that will be mailed to you, depending on how much you earned.
 Here’s how it breaks down:

-- If you generated more than 200 transactions and more than $20,000 in gross ride payments from passengers in the last year.
-This is the IRA requirement, however, you are likely to receive a Form 1099-K in the mail even if you have fewer transactions with less gross receipts.
+- Beginning in 2022, if you generated transactions totaling more than $600 you should receive a Form 1099-K. For tax years before 2022, the threshold is more than 200 transactions and more than $20,000 in gross ride payments from passengers in the prior year.
+This is the IRS requirement, however, you are likely to receive a Form 1099-K in the mail even if you have fewer transactions with less gross receipts.